Release-Candidate/Tzolkin/README.md

 ## Contributing

+Any help is welcome!

+If you encounter a problem using Tzolkin, a task it not as easy as you'd like it to be or you'd like something added to it: open an issue at GitHub, see section [Report Issues](#report-issues-bugs-and-feature-requests).

-See page [Contributing](https://tzolkin.readthedocs.io/en/latest/contributing/) at Read the Docs.
+See page [Contributing](https://tzolkin.readthedocs.io/en/latest/contributing/) at Read the Docs for a detailed description.

 ## License